 The MRC BNDU is committed to developing and implementing best practice in open research, with a view to increasing the use and understanding of our research by all of our stakeholders.
 This facilitates the discovery process and hence, accelerates clinical translation.
 Where possible, the MRC BNDU’s research papers are published in an Open Access format, so that the products of our research are made freely accessible to all in a timely manner.
 Every research paper published by the MRC BNDU is also deposited on a freely-accessible public database (Europe PMC).
 Our research papers are also available on our Publications page.
 The MRC BNDU also generates research data and novel analytical frameworks that hold significant long-term value for the wider research community.
 We recognise that the sharing and reproducibility of research are of key importance, and Unit scientists are encouraged to maximise opportunities for this.
 Data recorded from people are always anonymised prior to sharing.
 Written requests for data, metadata and code can be addressed to the MRC BNDU’s Data Access Committee (c/o Savita Anderson).
 Both the Medical Research Council and the University of Oxford have signed up to the Concordat on Open Research Data.

-The MRC BNDU is committed to the effective and timely communication of its scientific and other activities, as well as to engaging and involving our diverse stakeholders, such as the general public (including local community groups and schools), the Media, the Medical Research Council, the University of Oxford, wider scientific and academic communities (both national and international), charities and patient groups/associations, parliamentarians and government, and the National Health Service.
-If you would like to learn more about the BNDU’s public engagement activities, please visit the Outreach page.
+The MRC BNDU is committed to the effective and timely communication of its scientific and other activities, as well as to engaging and involving our diverse stakeholders, such as the public (including local schools and community groups), patient groups/associations, charities, the wider research and innovation communities (both national and international), the Medical Research Council, the University of Oxford, local and national government, industry (including pharma and medical devices), and the Media.
+If you would like to learn more about the MRC BNDU’s public engagement activities, please visit the Outreach page.

 The MRC BNDU builds on the successes of the MRC Anatomical Neuropharmacology Unit (ANU), which operated from 1985 until March 2015.